 Under VLAN Management > VLAN Settings, define the three new VLANs:

 Plan out (write down) which ports should be on which VLAN.
 This switch has 24 10/100 ports and two gigabit ports.
 I want ports 1-7 on VLAN 2, ports 8-14 on VLAN 3, ports 15-24 and GE1 on VLAN 4 and port GE2 to be trunk to plug into the router.
 Note that I’m not using this switch for any access by VLAN 1 other than the trunk, but you could certainly set up a switch to also have some VLAN 1 ports.
-Also, as an aside, I’m using gigabit port GE1 on the camera VLAN for the DVR computer, since it received streams from several cameras at once.
+Also, as an aside, I’m using gigabit port GE1 on the camera VLAN for the DVR computer, since it receives streams from several cameras at once.

 Use the VLAN Management > Interface Settings screen to set VLAN Mode on ports 1-24 and GE1 to Access.
 Set port GE2 to Trunk.
 Use the Copy Settings button to copy settings from one port to a range of ports.